openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/FFI/cangjie-arkts/interop_guidelines.md

-# Cangjie-ArkTS Interoperability Development Specification
+# Cangjie-ArkTS Interoperability Development Specifications

 ## Multi-Engine Instance Context Sensitivity

 **[Rule]** Cross-engine instance access to JS objects is prohibited.

 In multi-engine instance scenarios, each JS object (such as instances of JSValue and its subclasses) is bound to the engine instance (JSContext) that created it.
 Different engine instances operate independently and cannot share JS objects.
-Accessing JS objects from non-owning engines may cause program crashes.
+Accessing JS objects from non-owning engine instances may cause program crashes.

 In the Cangjie-ArkTS interoperability library, early interfaces for accessing JS objects required developers to manually pass JSContext parameters.
 When calling these interfaces, developers must ensure the correct instance is passed.
-Such interfaces have been marked as "deprecated" and it is recommended to uniformly use new interfaces without JSContext parameters, which automatically select the correct engine instance.
+Such interfaces have been marked as "deprecated" and it is recommended to use new interfaces without JSContext parameters instead, which automatically select the correct engine instance.

 **Incorrect Example:**